anovi/selectonic/README.md

 ### mouseMode
 *Type: string, Default: "select"*
 Mode for toggle selection on item:
-* select – mouse click select target item and clear other selection in a list; to add/remove element to selection user need holding **ctrl** key (file manager style);
+* `select` – mouse click select target item and clear other selection in a list; to add/remove element to selection user need holding **ctrl** key (file manager style);
-* toggle – mouse click select/unselect item (like group of checkboxes);
+* `toggle` – mouse click select/unselect item (like group of checkboxes);

 ### event
 *Type: string, Default: "mousedown"*
 Which event plugin will react for:
-* mousedown – plugin will react when user pushes down on right mouse button.
+* `mousedown` – plugin will react when user pushes down on left mouse button.
-* click – plugin will react when user clicks (press and release) on left mouse button.
+* `click` – plugin will react when user clicks (press and release) on left mouse button.
-* hybrid – plugin will select item when user pushes down mouse button on an element, that is not selected, but user must press and release mouse button to unselect selected item.
+* `hybrid` – plugin will select item when user pushes down mouse button on an element, that is not selected, but user must press and release mouse button to unselect selected item.
 It can be used, for example, when there is another plugin for dragging selected items.

 ### filter
 *Type: selector,  Default: "* >"*